Real-time gravitational-wave science with neural posterior estimation

 For quantitative comparisons, we compute the Jensen-Shannon divergence (JSD) ~\cite{lin1991divergence} between DINGO and LALInference one-dimensional marginalized posteriors (see Fig.~\ref{fig:js-heatmap}).
 This is a symmetric divergence that measures the difference between two probability distributions, with values ranging from 0 to $\ln(2)\approx0.69$~nat.
 We find a mean JSD across all events and parameters of 0.0009~nat, which is slightly higher than the variation (0.0007~nat) found between LALInference runs with identical settings but different random seeds~\cite{Romero-Shaw:2020owr}.
 By comparing such LALInference runs, Ref.~\cite{Romero-Shaw:2020owr} also established a maximum JSD of 0.002~nat for indistinguishability; our results are approaching this threshold, with two events below for all parameters, and the others with one to three parameters above.
 The slight visible disagreement between mass posteriors for GW170104 is also reflected in larger JSDs.
 For comparison, we note that PSD variations (see Supplemental Material) and the choice of waveform model~\cite{Romero-Shaw:2020owr} both impact the JSD at a much higher level (0.02~nat).
 Additional comparisons between samplers, including posteriors for all events, are provided in the Supplemental Material.

 \emph{Conclusions.---}In this Letter, we introduced DINGO and applied it to perform extremely fast Bayesian parameter inference for gravitational waves observed by the LIGO and Virgo detectors.
 We analyzed eight GWTC-1 events, and showed excellent agreement with standard algorithms, with inference times reduced by factors of $10^3$--$10^4$.
 This was achieved by conditioning on the detector noise characteristics and making a number of architecture and algorithm improvements.
-We plan to release a public DINGO code in the very near future.
+The DINGO code is available at \href{https://github.com/dingo-gw/dingo}{https://github.com/dingo-gw/dingo}.

 A critical component of DINGO is a new iterative algorithm---GNPE---to partially off-load the modeling of time translations from the neural network.
-Although convergence of GNPE may take one minute, initial samples with slightly reduced accuracy can, however, be produced in just a few seconds by taking fewer iterations.
+Although convergence of GNPE may take 20 seconds, initial samples with slightly reduced accuracy can, however, be produced in just a few seconds by taking fewer iterations.

 Going forward, the next steps are to extend the prior to include longer-duration binary neutron star signals~\cite{TheLIGOScientific:2017qsa} (for which rapid results are especially important to identify electromagnetic counterparts) and to extend to more physically-realistic waveform models, which include higher multipole modes and more accurate spin-precession effects~\cite{Ossokine:2020kjp}.
 Long and complex waveforms are much more expensive for standard algorithms, so the relative improvement in performance should be even more significant.
 If successful, this would also enable the routine use of the most physically-realistic waveforms, resulting in consistently reduced systematic errors.
-These extensions will likely require somewhat larger networks and improved data representation or compression.
+These extensions will likely require somewhat larger networks and improved data representation or compression.\footnote{Initial estimates based on a singular value decomposition~\cite{Cannon:2010qh} indicate that to accurately represent SEOBNRv4PHM BBH waveforms~\cite{Ossokine:2020kjp}, the initial layers of our embedding network should be widened by a factor of roughly four.
+Assuming the same number of iterations and fixed hardware, the total training time would increase by about 35\%.
+For binary neutron stars, adopting a frequency-dependent resolution~\cite{Vinciguerra:2017ngf,Cannon:2011vi} would limit the expansion of the number of frequency bins to a factor of three.}